Notes from Hong Kong: Rituals in Motion, Man Mo Temple

 So that you become part of this movement of vivid colors, drifting incense, and the quiet prayers of the people around you.
 You can light three small candles for your own blessing.
 Above you, the lanterns flicker like distant stars.
 You are surrounded by them.

 Sunlight filters through the wooden lattice windows, casting soft beams across altars filled with fruit, flowers, candles, and paper offerings.
-The atmosphere is dim, warm, and alive with movement, scent, and devotion.
+The space feels dim, warm, and alive with movement, scent, and devotion.

 During our visit, we decided to experience a ritual ourselves.
-It was the first time we had ever seen a vending machine inside a temple, offering ritual sets and candles like a spiritual convenience store.
+We had never seen a vending machine inside a temple before, like a spiritual convenience store.
 The screen displayed an entire catalogue: red candles, incense sticks in different sizes (including longevity incense), full ritual sets, protective amulets, wishing ribbons, windmills, and more.

 We selected a full sacrificial set dedicated to Kwan Yin, the goddess of compassion and mercy.